Date of Award

 Moisture and storage time, as well their interaction, had significant effects on dependent variables, potentially indicating that a higher moisture cheese texture changes differently compared to medium and low moisture cheeses during storage.
 Correlation tests did not express a strong connection between moisture content, age, and cheese slice quality, overall.
 This research lays the foundation for future slice quality evaluation, and is a starting point upon which other companies and scientists can build.

 Perrie, Jess, "Development of Methods for Assessing the Effect of Moisture and Aging On Sliceability of Cheese" (2012).
 All Graduate Plan B and other Reports.
-Paper 151.
+151.